AZ-X/AZ-X/README.md

 In order to hedge against the possibility of a security vulnerability involving structured lattice KEMs, NIST will consider standardizing a KEM that is not based on lattices, after a fourth round of evaluation.

 > ->This made me smile :-)

+KYBER is a leading performer for all operations: key generation, encapsulation and decapsulation.

+> ->This made me smile :-)